nxadm/rakudo-pkg/README.md

 # rakudo-pkg
-Create OS packages for Rakudo using Docker
+Create OS packages for Rakudo using Docker.
 Work in progress.

 Look in bin for the docker commands to generate packages.
 So far:
 - Ubuntu 16.04 amd64
 - Ubuntu 16.04 i386